maxiaopeng/dualmarker/README.md

           - param
           - stats

-the overview plot:
+All visualizations are shown in this overall plot
 ![dualmarker\_plot](man/figures/dualmarker_pair_plot.png)

 ### *dm\_searchM2\_cox/logit*

-These two functions are the main functions for do novo identification of marker2 to combine with marker1.
-It takes marker1, and m2.candidates, optional covariates, response or time/event as input and returns the statistical result of Cox or logistic regression model.
-Four regression models are built using single marker and dual marker w/ or w/o interaction term, as follows:
+The main functions for do novo identification of marker2 from candidates (m2.candidates) to combine with marker1.
+It takes marker1, and m2.candidates, covariates (optional), binary outcome(response) or time-to-event outcome(survival) variables as input and returns the statistical result of logistic or Cox regression model.
+Four regression models are built using single marker and dual marker w/ or w/o interaction term:

   - model1: Surv/Resp \~ marker1 + covariates, labeled as ‘SM1’ for
     short
   - model2: Surv/Resp \~ marker2 + covariates , labeled as ‘SM2’ for
     short
   - model3: Surv/Resp \~ marker1 + marker2 + covariates, labeled as ‘DM’
     for short, i.e. dual-marker
   - model4: Surv/Resp \~ marker1 \* marker2 (with interaction term) +
     covariates, labeled as ‘DMI’ for short, i.e. dual-marker with interaction

-Model comparison is performed to test the difference of dual-marker model and single-marker model by Likihood ratio test(LRT) using *anova* function for SM1-vs-DM, SM1-vs-DMI, SM2-vs-DM, SM2-vs-DMI.
+Model comparison is performed between dual-marker and single-marker models by Likihood ratio test(LRT) using *anova* function.
-*dm\_searchM2\_topPlot* can facilitate the glance of top candidate marker2s for both logistic and cox regression model.
+*dm\_searchM2\_topPlot* can facilitate the glance of top candidate marker2s for both logistic and Cox regression.

-The statistics of logistic regression contains the basic information of marker1, marker2, covariates, response, time, event; the estimate and p-values from 4 models, AUC(for logistic regression)/ concordant probability CPE(for Cox regression), AIC, p-values of model comparisons.
+The statistics of regression include the basic information of marker1, marker2, covariates, response, time, event; the estimate and p-values from 4 models, ROC/AUC(for binary outcome), concordant probability estimate(CPE, for survival analysis), AIC, p-values of model comparisons.
+Users can filter and get interesting dual-marker pairs using the statistics and model performance metrics.
 Here is an example of logistic regression:

 | colnames             | example values | description                          |
 | -------------------- | -------------- | ------------------------------------ |